 Do yourself a favor and measure the area of the home to be cooled, calculate your BTU needs, and size the air conditioner properly.
 Your local appliance store or heating and cooling center can aid you in selecting the proper air conditioner size for your home.
 Remember, too little is never enough and too much of a good thing can be bad.

 Saving a nickel here and there is a welcome thing.
-If you use a window air conditioner, any type of energy savings will be a welcome thing, especially if you don't have to put out the effort to do it.
+If you use a window air conditioner, any type of energy savings will be a bonus, especially if you don't have to put out the effort to do it.
 Thanks to new technology and the innovative efforts incorporated into newer window air conditioners, you'll see savings almost immediately by using new style window air conditioners.